 She uses a multi-method approach to explore expressive arts practices, transcultural discourses, globalization, and indigeneity in order to create inclusive, relational and anti-colonial arts based clinical practices.
 She uses frameworks informed by liberation psychology, human rights discourse, decolonial feminism, and social justice to organize her clinical work, research, teaching, and outreach.
 She dreams big, disrupts the status quo, and envisions a truly just world rooted in shared humanity.

-Current projects study how oppressive social-political structures are internalized and how individual/social transformation can occur when using expressive arts therapy to change psycho-social schemas through the use of testimonios/storytelling.
-Clinical work includes pro-bono services for underserved Spanish speaking migrants and undocumented families.
+Current projects study how oppressive social-political narratives are internalized and how individual and structural transformation occurs by changing psycho-social schemas through the use of testimonios/storytelling.

 She is the Executive Director of the Cervitude Coalition, a 501c(3) that strives to provide quality holistic mental health care services for individuals living with complex trauma who are marginalized, disenfranchised and struggling with severe financial hardship.